 Famine, War, and Politics - Tom Stoddart, Photo Journalist

-He’s one of the world’s foremost photo journalists who’s ‘seen it all’.
+He’s one of the world’s foremost photojournalists who’s ‘seen it all’.
 What inspires me most about his work is the depth of feeling he captures.

 The gathering where I heard him speak was attended by about 50 photographers.
 The first question during the Q&A time was, ‘What camera gear do you use?’
 He’d talked about his work for over an hour and not once mentioned his equipment.
-His answer was the beginning of change in for me.
+His answer was the beginning of a change for me.

 He used two Leica cameras and two prime lenses, and sometimes a flash.
 That’s all.
 I can remember thinking, if that’s all he used to capture so many stunning images, I am doing something wrong.
 At the time I was carrying far to much gear.
 Over the next while I sold my zooms and started photographing only with primes again.
 Mainly my 35mm f/1.4 and my 105mm f/2.8.

-Tom’s talk and the images he shared with us helped shape the way I think not only about equipment, but my approach to photographing what I see.
+Tom’s talk and the images he shared with us helped shape the way I think not only about equipment but my approach to photographing what I see.